Set Up a Cluster on Linux Systems#

 Note

 - This documentation applies to TheHive versions 5.4 and later.
-For earlier versions, please refer to the Akka Configuration.
+For earlier versions, refer to the Akka Configuration.

 This guide presents configuration examples for setting up a fault-tolerant cluster for TheHive.
 Each cluster comprises three active nodes, featuring: